decred/dcrdocs/docs/getting-started/constitution.md

 ## Funding

 * Sustainability and longevity require that a subsidy of 10% of all block rewards be given to a development organization on an ongoing basis.
+## make this sentence less passive: "In order to ..."
  The initial development organization shall be *Decred Holdings Group* LLC ("DHG"), a Nevis LLC that is responsible for funding work related to the development of the project, such as software development, infrastructure, and awareness.
 * DHG shall only fund work that adheres to the guiding principles.
 * DHG shall issue public financial statements every six months, starting March 8th, 2016.
 The frequency of financial statements may increase with activity, but it shall not occur more often than quarterly.
 * DHG shall put forth a budget proposal each year on March 8th, after the corresponding public financial statement has been issued.